 My first relationship only lasted for a month because she was still confused about her sexuality.
 And I think she still is like a little confused so she spared me from like being together for a long time and then being like “Oh, never mind.
 I like boys.”

 I identify as queer, because I’m nonbinary and I use they and them pronouns.
-I’ve been identifying as nonbinary for about a year now.
+I’ve been identifying as nonbinary for about a year now, so me and my girlfriend can use toys as personal massager wand without a problem.
 I think I played with my gender more than anything.
 For a while I thought I was a trans male and I had everyone call me Adam and then I decided that’s not what I wanted and then it was like “gender fluid.”
 This is longest I’ve settled on something.
 I’ve always been more masculine.
 I mean I’m wearing a dress today, but it’s hot outside.

 Some days I’m just more in touch with my feminine side, and some days I just am really masculine.
 I’ve gotten into make up recently and it’s great cause like now I feel like I have more options to like fully express myself.
 So on days where I’m feeling more feminine I’ll do more feminine make-up.
 Because make-up isn’t really gendered.
 This sounds really dumb, but I express myself a lot through my eyebrows.
 So when I’m feeling more masculine I’ll do a thicker eyebrow and if doing feminine I’ll like make them thin and nicely-shaped.
 I just feel like make up gives you a lot of opportunity to be someone else.